f-heeger/long_read_metabarcoding/README.md

 * [RDP LSU](http://rdp.cme.msu.edu/misc/resources.jsp) (11.5)

-## Running the analysis
+## Re-running the analysis on our data
 The pipeline is setup to reproduce the analysis in the manuscript, but can be adapted to work on other data as well.

-After installing depnedencies and configuring paths in the config file (`config.json`), the analysis can be run with `snakemake -s run_analysis.snakemake.py` (the other snakemake files are included in this one).
+After installing dependencies and configuring paths in the config file (`config.json`), the analysis can be run with `snakemake -s run_analysis.snakemake.py` (the other snakemake files are included in this one).
 You might also want to use `-j` to give multiple processors to snakemake.

 The following resulting files were used in the manusript (with some adjustment for readability):